potun/portfolio/README.md

 # Portfolio

-This portfolio website is an exercise in the use of the popular frontend framework Bootstrap.
+This portfolio website uses the popular frontend framework Bootstrap.
 Additional features and functionality are acheived using Glightbox and Swiper.

 ## Bootstrap